westlake-autolab/westlake-autolab.github.io/_people/phd-Wei SONG.md

     </div>
 </div>

 Wei Song is currently a Ph.D. student @ Autolab and SII.
-He received his B.S. degree in 2024 from Zhejiang University.
+He received his B.Eng. degree in 2024 from Zhejiang University.
 His research centers on vision-language models, and the development of unified architectures for multimodal understanding and generation.<br>

 > songwei@westlake.edu.cn